en_USEnglish

 Case studies

-There are several cases where the use of canonical URLs is practical, such as when you have session parameters in the URL, articles republished on different URLs, or printable versions of web pages.
-The canonical URL helps to specify the original version that should be indexed.
+There are several cases where using canonical URLs is useful, such as when you have session parameters in the URL, articles republished at different URLs, or printer-friendly versions of web pages.
+The canonical URL helps specify which original version should be indexed.

 Technical configuration on the website

-Technically configuring a canonical URL requires the addition of the section of your HTML pages.
-Make sure that the URL specified is absolute and not relative, to avoid confusion on the part of search engines.
+Technically configuring a canonical URL requires the addition of the in the section of your HTML pages.
+Care must be taken to ensure that the specified URL is absolute and not relative to avoid confusing search engines.

 Implications for developers and webmasters

-Visit developers and webmasters need to understand the correct implementation of canonical URLs to ensure effective SEO.
-They need to be aware of any duplication of content and work to resolve it through proper canonicalization.
+Developers and webmasters must understand the proper implementation of canonical URLs to ensure effective SEO.
+They must be aware of any duplicate content and work to resolve it through proper canonicalization.

 Best practices for canonical URLs